hyperledger/fabric-docs-i18n/docs/source/upgrading_your_network_tutorial.rst

           '1.4.x' 。

-Before completing the rest of the tutorial, it's important to get the v1.4.x version of the samples, you can do this by issuing:
+Before completing the rest of the tutorial, it's important to get the v1.4.x (for example, 1.4.1) version of the samples, you can do this by issuing:

-在完成剩余的教程之前，获取最新的 v1.4.x 版本的示例程序很重要，你可以执行下边的命
-令来获取：

 .. code:: bash